-The libraries of Southwest Texas Junior College provide 24/7 online access for all SWTJC students and faculty.
-The Southwest Texas Junior College libraries have a collection of more than 40,000 titles, maintains subscriptions to approximately 200 periodicals and 12 newspapers, and provides online databases, most with full text articles.
-The libraries have access to all databases and provide computers for Internet access and word processing software.
+The libraries of Southwest Texas Junior College provide 24/7 online access for all SWTJC and Sul Ross-RGC students, staff, and faculty.
+The SWTJC libraries have a collection of more than 32,000 titles, maintain subscriptions to approximately 59 periodicals (15 print, 45 digital) and 8 newspapers.
+The library provides students with access to online databases, computers with internet access, a makerspace with 3D printers and musical instruments, study rooms, and a resource room.